DarkPharmacist/TerrariaLagsFix/README.md

-# Terraria Lags and Memory Leak Fix
+# Terraria Lags and Memory Leak Fix on MacOS

 1. Open the game properties in Steam.
 2. Enter `/gldevice:Vulkan` in the launch options.